Chennu/TrialsGuider/README.md

 The making-of story of this skill can be found here: [Trials Guider at Hackster.io](https://www.hackster.io/enrich-your-thoughts/trialsguider-a02c99 "Trials Guider at The Amazon Alexa API Mashup Contest")

 ### Finding right active cancer clinical trial.
-If you are interested in If you are interested in Trials Guider, go for something like:
+If you are interested in Trials Guider, say something like:
 ```
 "Alexa, Open trials guider"
 "Search trials in {City}"